An Introduction to String Diagrams for Computer Scientists: Categories of String Diagrams

 The other equation can be proved in the same way.
 That the resulting compact structure is also self-dual is immediate, since the cups and caps we have defined relate any given object to itself.

 \begin{remark}[A matter of perspective.]
-The reader may have noticed that the additional structure of CD categories, self-dual compact closed, and hypergraph categories can also be seen as the free SMC over a signature that includes some additional generators and an equational theory (\emph{cf.} Section~\ref{sec:eq-theories}).
-For example, the free CD category over the signature $\Sigma$ is just the free SMC over $\Sigma'=(\Sigma_0+\{\Bcomult, \Bcounit\}$ quotiented by the axioms that make $\Bcomult, \Bcounit$ a commutative comonoid.
-Whether we see the equations of that theory as structural features or an additional equational theory layered on top of a free SMC is a matter of perspective. \end{remark}
+The reader may have noticed that the additional structure of CD categories, self-dual compact closed, and hypergraph categories can also be seen as the free SMC over a theory that includes some additional generators and equations (\emph{cf.} Section~\ref{sec:eq-theories}).
+For example, the free CD category over the theory $(\Sigma,E)$ is definable as the free SMC over the theory formed by signature $\left(\Sigma_0, \Sigma_1 \cup \left\{ \Bcomultn{x}, \Bcounitn{x} \mid x \in \Sigma_0 \right\}\right)$ and equations those in $E$ plus those in \eqref{eq:cd-cats-axioms}.
+Whether we pick one perspective or the other depends on which structure we want to see as built-in and which we want to see as domain-specific in the considered application. \end{remark}